 Any kind of injury or trauma to the eyes should be taken seriously.
 Prompt medical attention for eye problems can save your vision and prevent further complications.

 Chemicals common at home or in the workplace can easily get splashed into your eyes.
-It is important to wear safety glasses when handling toxic or abrasive chemicals, and to use caution with household cleaners in order to prevent injury.
+It is important to wear safety glasses when handling toxic or abrasive chemicals and use caution with household cleaners in order to prevent injury.

 First aid care for chemical burns includes:

-- Encourage the person to remain calm and keep his or her eyes open until they can be flushed.
-Closing the eyes traps the chemical in and does further damage.
+- Remain calm and keep your eyes open until they can be flushed.
+Closing your eyes traps the chemical in and does further damage.

 - Flush eyes generously with water for 15 to 20 minutes.
-Make sure the person keeps their eyes open during flushing.
+Make sure you keep your eyes open during flushing.

 - Get immediate medical care.

-The eye often cleans itself of debris with tearing, so no treatment is needed until you are certain the object cannot be removed by itself.
+The eye often cleans itself of debris with tearing, so no treatment is needed until you are certain the eye cannot remove the object by itself.

 First aid care for foreign objects in the eyes includes:

-- Have him or her lift the upper eyelid up and out over the lower lid.
-Then have the person roll their eyes around.
+- Lift the upper eyelid up and out over the lower lid, and then roll your eyes around.

-- Flush the eyes generously with water.
-Have the person keep eyes open during flushing.
+- Flush your eyes generously with water, and keep your eyes open during flushing.

 - Repeat the previous steps until the object is eliminated.

-If there is an object embedded in the eye, do NOT remove, as this may cause further damage.
+If there is an object embedded in the eye, do NOT remove it, as this may cause further damage.
 Instead, cover the eye with an eye shield or gauze and seek prompt medical attention.

-Sudden strikes from objects or humans can hit the eye directly or around the socket.
-Minor blows can often be managed at home; however any eye injury should be monitored for signs of a more serious injury or potential infection.
+Impact to the eye is another form of eye trauma.
+Minor blows can often be managed at home.
+Any eye injury should be monitored for signs of a serious injury or potential infection.

 First aid care for a blow to the eyes includes:

-- Gently place a cold compress over the eye in five to 10 minute intervals.
-Do not place ice directly on skin; use a cloth in between the ice and skin.
+- Gently place a cold compress over your eye in 5- to 10-minute intervals.
+Do not place ice directly on the skin.
+Instead, use a cloth in between the ice and skin.

 - After 24 hours, switch to warm compresses.
-This will help with bruising.
+This will help lessen bruising.

 Seek immediate medical attention if you notice any of the following symptoms:

-- Any visible abnormalities or bleeding in the sclera (white part) of the eye
+- any visible abnormalities or bleeding in the sclera, which is the white part of the eye

 You should seek immediate medical care if you suffer this type of injury.
 However, you need to follow some basic first aid steps to ensure proper safety and support.